ddnexus/pagy/docs/how-to.md

                           pagy: pagy_metadata(@pagy) }
            ```

-    - If your app is an API service consumed by some client and doesn't provide any UI on its own, you don't need the `include Pagy::Frontend` in `ApplicationHelper`, instead:
+    - Option C: if your app is an API service consumed by some client and doesn't provide any UI on its own, you don't need the `include Pagy::Frontend` in `ApplicationHelper`, instead:

         1. require the [headers extra](extras/headers.md) by uncommenting it in your [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) file: